idibidiart/the-great-api-masher/README.md

 ## Design Principles

-These principles are written for GraphQL but they apply to any stateless client-server interaction, not just GraphQL, when consistent reads and writes are im,portant, i.e. in any transactional context.
+These principles are written for GraphQL but they apply to any stateless client-server interaction, not just GraphQL, when consistent reads/writes are expected, i.e. in any transactional context.

 - There should be no attempt to perform distributed transactions via GraphQL (instead use Aggregates on the backend to avoid distributed transactions and perform related mutations/queries within a single database transaction boundary, using the appropriate transaction isolation level, e.g. strict serializable for writes and snapshot isolation for reads) If a distributed transaction is needed, an API must be created that manages the distributed transaction.